3 Methods to Connect Two Android Phones Remotely [Free & Fast]

 File Sharing and Collaboration

 Need to send large files or work together across devices?
 Remote connection between Android phones lets you transfer documents, photos, and videos directly, without relying on cloud services.
+DeskIn can transfer unlimited types, numbers, and sizes of files at 12MB/s.
 It's perfect for students sharing coursework, colleagues collaborating on projects, or creatives exchanging assets in real time, all with fast transfer speeds and no file type restrictions.

 Screen Mirroring for Presentations and Media Sharing